KordingLab/electroimg/simulation/README.md

 ```
 [theta_plus, theta_minus, theta_zero] = Sim.theta_cost(S);
 ```
-A track is represented by a binary vector, p, with the size of number of subtrcks.
+A track is represented by a binary vector with the size of number of subtracks.

 To find the grand truth track:
 ```
 grand_truth = Sim.grand_truth(D, P, C, S, k)
 ```
-For a given track, the element of reduced cost is computed as following:
+For a given track, p, the elements required to compute reduced cost (in the constrain of optimization) can be extracted as following:

 1) $X$ and $\hat{X}$:
 ```
-X, X_hat = Sim.X_function(p, S);
+X, X_hat = Sim.x_function(p, S);
 ```
 2) $S^{0,+,-}$:
 ```